Space-Terrestrial Integrated Internet of Things: Challenges and Opportunities: The Future IoT Network Architecture

-In order to ensure continuous services, LEO satellites are deployed in constellations.
-As a result, as one satellite hides in the horizon, another is rising to serve a given device on the surface.
-In these cases, Inter-satellite links (ISL) allow LEO fleets to coordinate and relay user data with the ground station connected to the core network.
+In order to improve the revisit rate, LEO satellites are deployed in constellations.
+In a \textit{dense constellation} (e.g., Starlink, Kuiper, Iridium), as one satellite hides in the horizon, another is rising to continuously serve a given device on the surface.
+In these cases, Inter-satellite links (ISL) allow LEO fleets of hundreds of satellites to coordinate and relay application data with the ground station connected to the core network.
+Since most IoT applications are delay-tolerant, this enables so-called \textit{sparse constellations} characterized by large coverage gaps, and opportunistic ISLs.
+This sporadic connectivity drastically reduces the fleet size requirements, to less than a dozen LEO satellites~\cite{fraire2020sparse}.
+In this scenario, a new challenge appears, as data must be kept temporarily stored in satellites and/or devices until the satellite link becomes available.